 Family and Friends Information

-Friends and family members may deposit money on funds on the inmate’s account for the purchase of commissary or telephone time.
-This can be done on-line (www.accesscorrections.com )or by use of a Deposit Coupon.
-These coupons are available from inmates and in the lobby of Correctional Facilities or on our website under Information for Inmate Families and Friends.
+Friends and family members may deposit funds in the incarcerated individual’s account to purchase commissary or telephone time.
+This can be done online at https://www.accesscorrections.com or by use of a Deposit Coupon.
+These coupons are available from incarcerated individuals, in the lobby of correctional facilities, or on our website under Information for Incarcerated Individual Families and Friends.

-At times, an incarcerated individual may ask his family or friends to deposit money on the account of another inmate.
-VTDOC recommends families do not deposit money for inmates other than their own family members or personal friends.
-This practice is often connected to contraband or fraud, and you may unknowingly become involved in activities that could prevent you from entering a correctional facility again, or where you may be confronted by Law Enforcement.
-There is no legitimate reason for your loved one to need you to place funds on another inmate’s account.
-If you get such a request and you have concerns or questions, we encourage you to reach out to your loved one’s caseworker, or Superintendent so we can assist you, and your loved one in resolving this request.
+At times, an incarcerated individual may ask his family or friends to deposit funds in the account of another incarcerated individual.
+VTDOC recommends families do not deposit funds for individuals other than their family members or personal friends.
+This practice is often connected to contraband or fraud, and you may unknowingly become involved in activities that could prevent you from entering a correctional facility again, or where you may be confronted by law enforcement.
+There is no legitimate reason for your loved one to need you to place funds in another individual’s account.
+If you get such a request and have concerns or questions, we encourage you to reach out to your loved one’s caseworker or Superintendent, so we can assist you and your loved one in resolving this request.

-The Inmate Locator may be used to determine the inmate ID number.
+The Inmate Locator may be used to determine the incarcerated individual's ID number.

 Facility Visitation Rules